Ramble-Tamble-70/bookmark_challenge_2/README.md

 So that I can see a website address
 I want to add the site's address and title to a bookmark manager

-# USER STORY
+# USER STORY 3
-'As a user
+As a user
 So that I can see certain websites later
+I want to be able to see & visit a list of saved bookmarks as links

+# USER STORY 4
+As a user
+So I can keep my bookmarks up-to-date
-I want to be able to add new bookmarks to my bookmark manager
+I want to be able to delete a bookmark in Bookmark Manager